St. Mary's Church of the Purification (Marystown, Minnesota): History

 St. Mary's Parish was established in 1855 by about 30 families led by Benedictine Father George Keller.
 It was the first parish founded in Scott County.
 Their first church building was still under construction when it was lost in a fire.
 The parishioners started over and soon had a half-log, half-frame church and a log cabin for the priest.
 A school was first established in 1864, initially taught by saloonkeeper John Theis in his place of business.
 The parish began expanding the church in 1882, but a weakened wall collapsed and the current stone church was instead built from the ground up.
 Its spire was completed the following year, for a total building cost of $8,246.62.
 1882 also saw the construction of a small house for attending monks.

 The wood-frame school just south of the church was torn down in 1893 and replaced with a two-story brick building.
-The Roman Catholic Archdiocese of Saint Paul and Minneapolis took charge of the parish in 1909.
+The Archdiocese of Saint Paul and Minneapolis took charge of the parish in 1909.
 The two-story brick rectory was built north of the church in 1910.
 On February 28, 1917, the church was gutted by a fire, leaving only the stone walls.
 A new interior was completed by year's end.
 The School Sisters of Notre Dame, who had been replaced by lay teachers in 1901, returned to run St. Mary's School in 1921.
 A two-story frame convent was built for them southwest of the other buildings.
 The church's stained glass windows were donated in 1928.
 The school was remodeled in 1936.

 In 1990 the parish voted to tear down the old school and build a new Parish Center, which was dedicated the following year.
 The 1882 monks' residence has been moved to The Landing, an open-air museum in nearby Shakopee.